-Looking For Something Different This Spicemas?
+Looking to do Something Different this Spicemas?
 Check Out These Top Five Spots

 As your local go-to for information, we’ve created a list of nature spots that will get take you away from it all, as you explore your country.
 Now, bear in mind, it may require you hop on the ferry to get to your destination or meet up a few ‘black and greasy’ Jab Jabs along the way.

-Also, this list can come in pretty handy after carnival when looking for things to do in Grenada.
+Also, this list can come in pretty handy after Spicemas when looking for things to do in Grenada.

 Here are our top five picks to visit if you’re seeking a quiet carnival holiday.

 It’s unlikely you’ll find masqueraders making their way to this beach on Carnival Monday and Tuesday.
 Tucked behind Quarantine Point, it’s the perfect getaway-from-it-all site.
 The beach’s picturesque view, calm aquamarine waters, and soft white sand will revitalise you.

 Walk with your favourite book, rent a lounge chair and soak up the sun.
 You can even rent a kayak and glide along the clear, shallow waters or up your game a bit and engage in SUP (Stand Up Paddle surfing).

 Grand Etang Lake

 Hop in your vehicle and head to Grand Etang Lake for a family picnic.
 With your windows down, drive along the winding curves with their welcoming, lush greenery on either side.
 Breathe in the crisp, clean, invigorating air and feel the tension roll off your shoulders.

 Grand Etang offers seclusion and a chance for your family to enjoy some quality time together.
 Keep in mind that you may encounter some Spicemas action to and from the lake.
 Also, you’re likely to meet others who, like you, are in search of a little getaway.